WebHare/runkit/doc/webhare-dev.md

 ```

 ## Project links
-`get-other-source` sets up links to the supporting projects so you can access them using `whcd`
+`download-support-source` sets up links to the supporting projects so you can access them using `whcd`

 If you have other git projects that you want to manage using `whcd`, `wh up`, `wh st`
 etcetera, you should add them using `runkit link-project`.
 Eg `runkit link-project ~/projects/webhare-language-vscode/`